RogoSolutions/rogo-esp32-sdk/docs/en/api-guides/bootloader.rst

 Bootloader is located at the address {IDF_TARGET_BOOTLOADER_OFFSET} in the flash.

-For a full description of the startup process including the ESP-IDF bootloader, see :doc:`startup`.
+For a full description of the startup process including the the ESP-IDF bootloader, see :doc:`startup`.

 .. _bootloader-compatibility:

-Bootloader Compatibility
+Bootloader compatibility
 ------------------------

 It is recommended to update to newer :doc:`versions of ESP-IDF </versions>`: when they are released.
 The OTA (over the air) update process can flash new apps in the field but cannot flash a new bootloader.
 For this reason, the bootloader supports booting apps built from newer versions of ESP-IDF.